-Maybe you have just returned from fantastic holidays with a ton of pictures and videos, now you’re heading to your friends/family to show them how was it like.
-This task would be too much to handle for many USB flash drives, but with a decent external hard drive, you shouldn’t worry about a thing.
-Love gaming, but always run short with consoles storage capacity?
-External hard drive is the easiest way to upgrade your storage.
+Maybe you have just returned from fantastic holidays with a ton of pictures and videos, now you’re heading to your friends/family to show off your adventures.
+This task would be too much to handle for many USB flash drives, but with a decent external hard drive, you wouldn’t have worry about a thing.
+Do you love gaming, but your limited console storage has run out?
+An external hard drive will help you in this situation as well.

-This article shall explain the fundamentals as well as the aspects of external hard drives you should consider closely.
+This article will explain the fundamentals, as well as the more intricate aspects of external hard drives.
 It will be useful when planning a purchase so that one can find the best external hard drive, whether for backups, file transfers, or just additional space.

 SSD vs. HDD – Which is Better

 Whether or not solid-state drives (SSDs) are better in all technical aspects compared to hard disk drives (HDDs) is a long-standing debate.
-This section, however, does not attempt at resolving this issue.
+This section, however, does not attempt to resolve this issue.
 Rather, it aims to help you make an informed decision by going through the pros and cons of both external drive types.

 You can use an external hard drive for many things.
-I’ll just name few of them – backing up files, additional storage space, organizing media files, locking up important files, for professional work usage and some extra storage when gaming on consoles like Xbox or PlayStation.
+I’ll just name a few of them – backing up files, additional storage space, organizing media files, locking up important files, for professional work usage and some extra storage when gaming on consoles like Xbox or PlayStation.
 Before getting your external HDD, you should clearly know it’s purpose.
-Of course, you can do most those things on any external hard drive.
-However, there are exceptions.
+Of course, you can do most of these things on any external hard drive, however, there are exceptions.

 This means that USB 3.0 ports allow more data to flow in at a time.
-In most cases, it is best to purchase an external hard drive that would work with USB 3.0 ports even if your computer may only have USB 2.0 ports, as it allows much faster read/write speeds should you choose to upgrade your computer or use the drive on other systems.
+In most cases, it is best to purchase an external hard drive that would work with USB 3.0 ports even if your computer may only have USB 2.0 ports, as it allows much faster read/write speeds, should you choose to upgrade your computer or use the drive on other systems.

 A few years ago, Thunderbolt ports were exclusive to Apple computers.
 Thunderbolt ports have a theoretical maximum of 20 gigabits/sec (10 gigabits on each channel, two of which available), which is four times the speed of USB 3.0!
 If you can afford to spend a bit more, opt for an SSD with a Thunderbolt connection (assuming, of course, that your computer has a Thunderbolt port).